AlexS1402/Elderly-Care-System/README.md

 ## Demonstration Video

-This is a link to a demonstration video of how the system functions. https://youtu.be/Me-EucbhGCo
+This is a link to a demonstration video of how the system functions: https://youtu.be/Me-EucbhGCo